nezihyigitbasi/FlinkParquet/README.md

-Crunching Apache Parquet File with Apache Flink
+Crunching Apache Parquet Files with Apache Flink
 -------------------------------------------------

 This repo includes sample code to setup Flink dataflows to process Parquet files.